LightDE: A Lightweight Method for Eliminating Dangling Pointers: Overview of LightDE

 In the pointer analysis phase, our method of abstracting objects is to treat each heap allocation point as an object.
-This abstraction method is too coarse for eliminating dangling pointers, so we need to accurately identify each object allocated and released by the program.
-To address this issue, we use a multithreaded hash table \cite{gao2005lock} to map static objects to runtime objects.
-We insert a function after each object allocation point in the program to store the allocated object information and the static information of the object in our multithreaded hash table.
-Similarly, we insert a function before each object release point to identify the released objects and pass their information to the LightDE thread.
-We remove the program's original memory release function, allowing the LightDE thread to handle memory space release to prevent UAF vulnerabilities during the elimination of dangling pointers by the LightDE thread.
-The creation of the LightDE thread occurs when the program starts execution.
-The function of this thread is to eliminate the corresponding dangling pointers based on the pointing relationships stored in the program's data segment after receiving information about released objects passed from the program's original thread.
+This abstraction method is too coarse for eliminating dangling pointers, so we need to accurately identify every object that the program allocates and deallocates at runtime.
+To address this issue, LightDE uses a multi-threaded hash table \cite{gao2005lock} to map static objects to runtime objects.
+LightDE inserts a function after each object allocation point in the program to store the allocated object information and the static information of the object in our multi-threaded hash table.
+Similarly, LightDE inserts a function before each object release point to obtain the released objects from the hash table and pass their information to the LightDE thread.
+LightDE removes the program's original memory release function, allowing the LightDE thread to handle memory space release to prevent UAF vulnerabilities during the elimination of dangling pointers.
+The creation of the LightDE thread occurs when the program starts executing.
+This thread has two functions.
+The first function is to organize all runtime objects created by the same allocation point together after receiving the object information from the program’s original thread.
+This organization facilitates the lookup of corresponding runtime objects based on static object information when eliminating dangling pointers.
+The second function is to eliminate corresponding dangling pointers based on the pointing relationships stored in the program's data segment after receiving the information about released objects from the program’s original thread.
 Finally, the LLVM IR with the inserted data and functions is compiled into a binary program.